Triple Zero (000)

 Use the Emergency+ app

 The Emergency+ app can help you if you don’t know your exact location when you call 000.
-The app will use the GPS on your smartphone to help you to give the operator your location.
+The app uses the GPS on your smartphone to give you a street address where available, or 3 words (go to what3words for further information) that help the operator identify your location.

 Hearing or speech impairments